Fuel System

 This provides the Acceleration Circuit of a carburetor.
 It tells the computer where your foot is, or what your foot is doing with the throttle.
 The computer will activate “Accel Enrichment” to squirt extra fuel when the throttle is opened quickly.

 The TPS has a variable resistor inside, that sends a varying voltage signal to the computer.
 The voltage represents WHERE your throttle is.
+Typically LOW voltage (close to 0V) indicates a closed throttle, and high voltage (close to 5V) indicates an open throttle.
+It changes smoothly as the throttle opens and closes.
 The TPS usually has three wires:

 1. +5V